 A Closer Look at the Word, 'Church'

 The word ekklesia was corruptly translated from Greek to what what many believe to be the church institution.
 However, the true meaning of ekklesia (G1577) can be broken down into two separate words that represent two things.
-Ek (G1537), which means from out of, and kaleo (G2564), which means to call forth.
+Ek (G1537), which means "from out of," and kaleo (G2564), which means, "to call forth."

 These two movements basically believe the same thing, but go about it different ways.